yaromar/apoe4-multiomic-project/docs/README.md

    (Mediation models on prioritized proteins and CpG sites)

 3. **How do candidate features relate to neuropathology severity?**
-   (Associations with CERAD and Braak)
+   (Associations with CERAD, Braak, NIA-Reagan)

 4. **Do different modalities predict AD differently by APOE genotype?**
    (Predictive models stratified by APOE ε4 status across proteomics, methylation, and PRS)